History at NMU

 The department offers three undergraduate majors and three minors.
 It also participates in the international studies major.
 The international studies major provides students with courses and experiences that enhance their opportunities for work abroad or in international organizations.
 (See “International Studies” section of this bulletin.)

 The department strongly recommends that its students work closely with their academic advisers in order to create the best possible individual programs in their majors and minors and successfully meet all other requirements for graduation.

 Grade Point Average Requirements

-Students majoring in secondary education history or secondary education social studies, or minoring in history education, must maintain a grade point average of 2.70 or greater with no grade below a “C” in the professional education sequence, the major and/or minors and required cognates combined.
+Students with a major or minor in secondary education history or social studies must maintain a grade point average of 3.0 or greater overall, in the major, and/or minor(s) with no grade below a "B-" in the professional education sequence and no grade below a "C" in the major and/or minor(s).